jerabaul29/kartverket_storm_surge_data/README.md

 ## Installation

 The package should be used with Python 3.7 or higher, on Linux platforms.
 It has been developed and tested on Ubuntu 20.04.
 Platforms other than Linux may fail to run the package.
+Tests can be run with pytest, i.e. from this location in terminal: ```pytest -v .```.
+They may take quite a while, as a full water level dataset will be built and checked in the process.

 To install: add to your pythonpath.
 For example on my machine, this folder is at location ```/home/jrmet/Desktop/Git/kartverket_storm_surge_data/```, and the command to add to my ```.bashrc``` is: